-• Sad smiley: Failed.
+Sad smiley: Failed.
 Check the log file in the USB drive or contact Technical Support to look into the failure cause.

-Bulk Configuration or Firmware Upgrade via DHCP/TFTP
+Bulk Configuration or Firmware Upgrade via DHCP (TFTP/HTTPS)

-If a TFTP server is available, you can use it and appropriate configuration files to perform any or all of the following tasks for a large number of devices in the same network.
+If a TFTP or HTTPS server is available, you can use it and appropriate configuration files to perform any or all of the following tasks for a large number of devices in the same network.